Receta en español

 These empanadas can also be made with leftover chicken – great use for those times when you have leftover roasted chicken.
 They can also be made with ground turkey, but you will need to increase the cooking time for the filling if you use raw ground turkey.
 I like to serve empanadas with dipping sauces, for these I used a spicy cranberry mango sauce, other sauces that would pair well with these turkey empanadas are tree tomato aji or a quick chimichurri sauce.

-Summary: Homemade turkey empanadas filled with turkey, onions, garlic, peppers, tomatoes, cumin, oregano and balsamic vinegar.
+Recipe for homemade chicken or turkey empanadas filled with turkey or chicken, onions, garlic, peppers, tomatoes, cumin, oregano and balsamic vinegar.

-- 12-15 medium sized empanadas discs, homemade or store-bought
+- 12-15 medium sized empanadas discs, using homemade dough or store-bought empanada discs

 - 2 tbs butter